nadyacamila/Bias-Mitigation-in-Car-dataset/README.md

 # Bias Mitigation
 <img width="1207" height="353" alt="image" src="https://github.com/user-attachments/assets/e25ad879-d55c-4646-9f6f-8d73393dfa01" />
-Based on minimum amount both in female and male group, 85 was chosen to overcome the gender bias
 <img width="1226" height="851" alt="image" src="https://github.com/user-attachments/assets/7757020c-8bbf-48d1-b02f-5e63a71c6327" />
-The new result was 4.81%
+Based on minimum amount both in female and male group, 85 was chosen to overcome the gender bias.
+The new result was 4.81%.

 # Recommendation
 Based on the latest results, which provide a more accurate injury risk rating, it is advisable to re-assess the car to ensure its safety.

-Link to full DeepNote available in sorce code file
+Link to full DeepNote available in sorce code file.